Investigator, Hale Family Center For Pancreatic Cancer Research

 A key advantage of our tissue-based assays is that they can be run at a large scale across hundreds of specimens.
 This allows us to generate uniform data sets across large cohorts of primary resected pancreatic cancer, neoadjuvant-treated pancreatic cancer and tissue specimens from patients who present with metastatic disease.
 The ability to customize targets of interest also makes our approach amenable to studying patient specimens collected from clinical trials and allows for biomarker discovery and validation using assays that can be implemented for routine clinical care.

-As the key laboratory with pathology expertise in the Hale Family Research Center, we collaborate with other member laboratories to analyze the pathology of pancreatic cancer mouse models, patient-derived organoid and xenograft models, and to investigate the expression and morphologic correlates of specific pancreatic cancer biologic processes.
+As the key laboratory with pathology expertise in the Hale Family Center For Pancreatic Cancer Research, we collaborate with other member laboratories to analyze the pathology of pancreatic cancer mouse models, patient-derived organoid and xenograft models, and to investigate the expression and morphologic correlates of specific pancreatic cancer biologic processes.

 Liudahl SM, Betts CB, Sivagnanam S, Morales-Oyarvide V, da Silva A, Yuan C, Hwang S, Grossblatt-Wait A, Leis KR, Larson W, Lavoie MB, Robinson P, Dias Costa A, Vayrynen SA, Clancy TE, Rubinson DA, Link J, Keith D, Horton W, Tempero MA, Vonderheide RH, Jaffee EM, Sheppard B, Goecks J, Sears RC, Park BS, Mori M, Nowak JA, Wolpin BM, Coussens LM.
 Leukocyte Heterogeneity in Pancreatic Ductal Adenocarcinoma: Phenotypic and Spatial Features Associated with Clinical Outcome.
 Cancer Discov.
 2021 Mar 16.
 PMID: 33727309.